smnorris/OECM/README.md

 3. Prep CE data manually

     CE human impacts data contains multisurface types - and does not load to postgis with existing `pgdata.ogr2pg` used in `designatedlands`.
-Rather than modifying `pgdata` and cutting a new release (I don't want to support this package anymore), just load this table with `ogr2ogr` directly:
+Rather than modifying `pgdata`, just load this table with `ogr2ogr` directly:

         ogr2ogr \
             -f PostgreSQL \